PhotoLibrarian · Photo organization for macOS

 • Scale Tested past a million photographs; copy speeds measured faster than rsync

-• AI Face recognition, culling analysis, healing, and denoise — all on-device Core ML
+• AI Face recognition, automatic keywords, culling analysis, healing, and denoise — all on-device Core ML

 • Privacy Zero network entitlements, zero telemetry, zero accounts